Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 Considering that penguins are as old as history itself, the natives thought that these birds played an important role in creation.

-It was believed that they worked alongside the gods to create the forefathers of the Maori and the Australian Aborigines.
+It was believed that they worked alongside the gods to create the ancestors of the Maori and the Australian Aborigines.

 However, the people did not know that Tawaki was divine until he exposed his chest and revealed his divinity.

 Such tales indicate that the ancients of Australasia interacted with penguins from early on.
-They also showed that these birds were highly respected by the earliest inhabitants of these lands.
+They also showed that the earliest inhabitants of these lands highly respected these birds.

 When the Penguin is Your Spirit Animal

-The penguin spirit animal wants you to dive into your inner being to fully understand your role and purpose in this world.
+The penguin spirit animal wants you to dive into your inner being to understand your role and purpose in this world fully.

 Being good divers, penguins will teach you how to get to the deepest levels of your emotions and desires.